vemiBGH/PULSEE/README.md

   Besides these functions, which execute the main passages of the simulation, this module contains the functions for the plot and visualization of the results.

+* `quantum_computing`
+  This module contains implementations of fundamental components of quantum circuits, including several relevant quantum gates and `Qubit` objects gates may act on, in principle allowing the user to construct elementary quantum circuits and extract relevant information such the density matrix of the compound qubit state.

-* `PULSEE_GUI`
+* `PULSEE_CMP_GUI` and `PULSEE_CHEM_GUI`

-  Graphical user interface of the program.
+  Graphical user interfaces of the program specialized for condensed matter physics and chemistry respectively.
 The execution of the following command from the terminal

   `$ python PULSEE_GUI.py`